2 Hearts

 Leaving you lost and scarred

-➔ Present participle as adjective.
+➔ Present participle clause of result

 -